Structured implementation of BCBS-239 requirements for financial institutions

 🔄 Data lineage in the BCBS‑239 context:

-🛠 ️ ADVISORI's implementation approach for robust data lineage:
+🛠 ️ ADVISORI's implementation approach for solid data lineage:

 💼 Concrete implementation steps with ADVISORI: